 V = velocity

 A solution to this equation requires an iterative-based procedure.
 We only know V and Y at Point 2 (downstream).
 So we have to assume a Y at the upstream end, Point 1.
 Then compute Area, Velocity and Velocity Head.
 From that comes the EGL Up.
 Compare to EGL Dn + HL.
-If they don’t match within a desired tolerance, the assumption was incorrect.
+If they don’t match within a desired tolerance, like 0.01 feet, the assumption was incorrect.
 Repeat with a new assumed Y.

 Your key takeaway here is that it’s all about the EGL, not HGL, and to know that the proper water surface profile in a pipe requires a solution to the Bernoulli Energy equation.